AjayKhale/C_Language_Exercises/Chapter-01/Exercise-01/README.md

-# Exercise-7
+# Exercise-01
-Write a program to print the value of EOF.
+Run the "hello, world" program on your system.
+Experiment with leaving out parts of the program, to see what error messages you get.

 ## Compiling Code

 To compile code, run the following command